ufs-community/uwtools/docs/sections/user_guide/yaml/components/mpas.rst

 mpas
 ====

-Structured YAML to run the WRF preprocessing component ``mpas`` is validated by JSON Schema and requires the ``mpas:`` block, described below.
+Structured YAML to run MPAS is validated by JSON Schema and requires the ``mpas:`` block, described below.
 If ``mpas`` is to be run via a batch system, the ``platform:`` block, described :ref:`here <platform_yaml>`, is also required.

 Here is a prototype UW YAML ``mpas:`` block, explained in detail below:

 .. highlight:: yaml
 .. literalinclude:: ../../../../shared/mpas.yaml

-When MPAS is built from source code, static data input files and default namelist and streams files are also created.
-Here we show an example of how an arbitrarily named ``user:`` section may be used to define helpful variables that are heavily reused through the rest of the configuration.
-In this example, the ``mpas_app:`` entry is the path to where the MPAS model was installed.
+An MPAS build provides prototype versions of certain required runtime files.
+Here, an arbitrarily named ``user:`` block defines an ``mpas_app`` variable, pointing to the directory where MPAS was installed, to reduce duplication in references to those files.